keiran-rowell/keiran-rowell.github.io/_posts/2026-01-01-the-delian-mode.md

 This enabled distributed communication at a then-astounding scale, but what about distributing *computing power itself*?

-While the `.com` commercial web was centralizing around Internet Service Providers and browser portals, another model was emerging on university campuses.
+While the `.com` commercial web was centralising around Internet Service Providers and browser portals, another model was emerging on university campuses.

 ### Federation Returns